westlyou/erp-workbench/help/source/howtos/import_db_from_dropbox.rst

                         # this will also create odoo's config file
     bin/odoo    # this will start odoo

-    # then back to odoo_instances in a second bash shell
+    # then back to erp_workbench in a second bash shell
-    d # this will deactivate an active virtual env ooin # cd into the odoo_instances folder bin/c -uo all afbstest  # install/update all addons
+    d # this will deactivate an active virtual env wwb # cd into the erp_workbench folder bin/c -uo all afbstest  # install/update all addons
                             # defined for afbstest
                             # now you have an empty database